markschl/snakecharmer/test/README.md

 ## render the example Rmd (requires pandoc in PATH or RSTUDIO_PANDOC set, here for Ubuntu)
 # If this doesn't work, you can still directly run the document in RStudio
 RSTUDIO_PANDOC=/usr/lib/rstudio/resources/app/bin/quarto/bin/tools Rscript -e "rmarkdown::render('test/R_example/example.Rmd', 'github_document')"

-# the following command would remove everything (including the results/ directory)
+# the following command removes everything (INCLUDING the results/ directory)
-# snakemake -c1 -d test clean_all
+./snakecharmer test clean_all
 ```

 The results of the comparison are found in `test/mock_cmp`.
 The mock community is fairly well represented by the UNOISE, Amptk/UNOISE and Amptk/Dada2 pipelines, while QIIME2 looses many reads due to quality filtering.
 Using this pipeline with variable-length ITS reads seems difficult.